Corporate information and resources

 We will not use or disclose your personal information further if you decline consular assistance, unless we are permitted to do so under the Privacy Act.
-We may use discretion where we hold some concern about your mental capacity to provide consent.
+In all dealings with you, we will do our best to respect your privacy and will always try to obtain your informed consent to use or disclose your personal information.
 If you have declined consular assistance you can always request it at a later date.

 You can also consent to us disclosing your personal details and information about your situation to a nominated next of kin or representative.
 It is up to you how much or how little information may be disclosed.
 We do not provide any information to your nominated next of kin or representative without your consent, unless authorised under the Privacy Act.

 In some instances it may be necessary for us to use or disclose your personal information in order to provide you with help where you have refused consent or we can't obtain your consent.
-This may arise in emergency situations, where you have been reported missing, or when your capacity to provide informed consent is under question due to a physical, psychiatric or drug-induced incapacity.
-The Privacy Act allows us to use or disclose your personal information where we 'reasonably believes that the … use or disclosure is necessary for [our] consular functions or activities'.
+This may arise in emergency situations, where you have been reported missing, or when your capacity to provide informed consent is under question due to a physical, psychiatric or substance-induced incapacity.
 Decisions to use or disclose personal information without your consent are not taken lightly, and are made by senior officers in Canberra in discussion with case officers.

 Examples of situations where this may occur include:

-- If you become seriously ill overseas and either can't consent or refuse to consent while not in a rational state of mind, we may tell your family or nominated contact if we consider it essential for your interests, or for theirs.
+- If you become seriously ill overseas and either can't consent or refuse to consent while in an impaired mental state, we may tell your family or nominated contact if we consider it essential for your interests, or for theirs.

 - If you are arrested or imprisoned overseas and don't consent to disclosing your personal information, we may confirm, clarify and correct information already available in the media in response to inquiries from your family or other contacts.

-- it is not reasonable or practicable for us to obtain your consent and we reasonably believe the use or disclosure is necessary to lessen or prevent a serious threat to your (or another's) life, health or safety, or to public health or safety
+- Where a collection, use or disclosure of your personal information is reasonably necessary to lessen or prevent a serious threat to your life, health or safety, or to public health or safety.